BB1464/workshop-introduction-to-R/README.md

 The course will take you from the very basics in R syntax, to data handling and visualization using a set of packages designed for data science, known as the 'tidyverse'.
 We will also take some time to understand datasets and their architecture, preparing you to handle your own data in a clean, robust, and reproducible manner.
 We will work in RStudio and introduce R scripts as well as the R Markdown format along side with quarto: the latter is a great way to combine code and its output with text, allowing you to code in a narrative and intuitive way.
 Moreover, this way you produce a human-readable document with which you can easily share and showcase your work.

+# Pre-Requisite for Attending this Training

+-   You need to have a laptop

+-   You need to have internet connection to Install R, R Studio and all the required packages.

 **Learning objectives**:

 -   Installation of R and R Studio

 -   Introduction to R and R Studio.

+-   Data Import and Export

 -   Data summary (Simple Descriptive analysis)